 - 1. Apply principles of thermodynamics and discuss the biochemical mechanisms of energy generation, utilization and conservation in the context of human physiology. - 2.
 Understand the concept of energy homeostasis, and distinguish between anabolic and catabolic metabolic pathways. - 3.
 Appreciate the diverse biological functions of biological building blocks (nucleotides, amino acids, lipids, carbohydrates) and explain the biosynthesis and degradation pathways of these molecules during physiologic and pathologic situations. - 4.
 Explain the mechanisms of DNA replication, mutation, repair and recombination. - 5.
-Describe the organization and structure of genes and explain the process of gene expression from transcription to translation, including transcriptional regulation, RNA processing and degradation, structure of tRNA and ribosomes, post-translational modifications, and protein turnover.
+Describe the organization and structure of genes and explain the process of gene expression from transcription to translation, including transcriptional regulation, RNA processing and degradation, structure of tRNA and ribosomes, post-translational modifications, and protein turnover. - 6.
+Perform a patient interview to obtain a history of present illness when encountering a patient. - 7.
+Demonstrate effective communication skills when interacting with patients and colleagues.

-- 1. Recognize how genetic traits are transmitted in families and populations, and be able to calculate associated risks, and describe how genetic alternations manifest in a phenotype, and explanations for phenotypic variability. - 2.
+- Recognize how genetic traits are transmitted in families and populations, and be able to calculate associated risks, and describe how genetic alternations manifest in a phenotype, and explanations for phenotypic variability. - 2.
 Define the concept of genomic medicine, and understand the role of genetics in current and future health care. - 3.
 Describe the early events of embryogenesis, the generation of the three germ layers during gastrulation, and general body patterning that occurs during development. - 4.
-Describe, compare and contrast the four basic tissues (epithelia, connective tissue, muscle tissue and nerve tissue) that make up organ systems of the body in terms of structure, function, and location.

-- 5. Describe the specialized tissues of cartilage, bone, and blood, including associated cells and structures of these tissues. - 6.
+Describe, compare and contrast the four basic tissues (epithelia, connective tissue, muscle tissue and nerve tissue) that make up organ systems of the body in terms of structure, function, and location. - 5.
+Describe the specialized tissues of cartilage, bone, and blood, including associated cells and structures of these tissues. - 6.
 Describe and identify characteristics of arteries, veins and capillaries at the microscopic level and understand the structure and function of the endothelium. - 7.
 Describe the general organization of the major arteries and veins in the human body. - 8.
 Describe the organization of the peripheral nervous system including its distribution, signaling cascade and functions. - 9.
-Describe the organization of the thoracic and abdominal cavities, in particular with respect to cross-sectional anatomy and medical imaging.
+Describe the organization of the thoracic and abdominal cavities, in particular with respect to cross-sectional anatomy and medical imaging. - 10.
+Define the core elements of clinical reasoning when presented with a clinical case - 11.
+Perform a patient interview to obtain a basic history when encountering a patient. - 12.
+Demonstrate effective communication skills when interacting with patients and colleagues. - 13.
+Operate an ultrasound device to obtain a sonographic image when encountering a patient.